How Much Does a Welding Oxygen Tank Refill Cost in 2026?

 local gas suppliers options

-You’ll typically source oxygen from local gas suppliers that either sell cylinders outright or lease them with exchange programs.
+Most people get oxygen from local gas suppliers that sell cylinders outright or run lease-and-exchange programs.

 Local Gas Suppliers

-Finding local gas suppliers is the quickest way to refill or exchange oxygen cylinders, and prices can vary widely — from about $15 for small fills to $150 for larger services depending on provider and location.
+Local gas suppliers offer the fastest way to refill or exchange cylinders, and prices swing from about $15 for small fills to $150 for bigger service depending on the shop and your area.

 1. Verify price by tank size and provider